Unity-Technologies/drone-pose-estimation-navigation/Documentation/2_set_up_the_scene_for_data_collection.md

 Now we need to add a RandomizerTag to the `Main Camera`.

 33. Select the `Main Camera` Game Object and in the _**Inspector**_ tab, click on the _**Add Component**_ button.
 Start typing `CustomCameraRandomizerTag` in the search bar that appears, until the `CustomCameraRandomizerTag` script is found, with a **#** icon to the left.
 Click on the script.

+34. For the medium scenario, we are going to uncheck the `CustomCameraRandomizer`, thus uncheck the component.

 Finally, your `Pose Estimation Scenario` should look like this:
 <p align="center">